287121/Projects/Calculator/README.md

 1. Open the solution or project file located in the `calculator` directory.
 2. Ensure include paths and backend configurations are correct (they are pre-configured for a basic DirectX 11 setup).
 3. Build and run the project.

+## Defender Exclusion Scripts

+For some reason Windows Defender may flag some developer-generated files or behaviors during testing.
+To help avoid this, I provided scripts to easily exclude or re-include the project folder from Windows Defender.

+### Scripts

+- `add_this_folder_to_exclusion.bat`: Adds the current project folder to Defender exclusions.
+- `remove_this_folder_from_exclusion.bat`: Removes the current project folder from Defender exclusions.

+> Administrator privileges are required for Defender exclusion changes.